-- Permanent Supportive Housing projects will follow HUD guidelines for targeting and prioritizing PSH units for chronically homeless participants (HUD Notice CPD-16-11) and will follow the Palm Beach County Coordinated Intake and Assessment Standards and Housing First Program Standards. - RRH projects will follow the Palm Beach County Coordinated Intake and Assessment Standards and Rapid Re-Housing Program Standards. - Applications targeting youth will participate on the Unmet Needs Committee and in any youth demonstration project(s) in which Palm Beach County is selected to participate.
+- Permanent Supportive Housing projects will follow HUD guidelines for targeting and prioritizing PSH units for chronically homeless participants (HUD Notice CPD-16-11) and will follow the Palm Beach County Coordinated Intake and Assessment Standards and Housing First Program Standards. - RRH projects will follow the Palm Beach County Coordinated Intake and Assessment Standards and Rapid Re-housing Program Standards. - Applications targeting youth will participate on the YHDP workgroup.